 Despite all these expanding industries, Oklahoma remains a somewhat sparsely populated state.

 Among the residents are the citizens of 39 Native tribes that are headquartered in the state.

-There is an average of 58 people per square mile in Oklahoma, tying it with Arkansas and Colorado for 34th on the list of state population density.
+There is an average of 58 people per square mile in Oklahoma, tying it with Arkansas and Iowa for 36th on the list of state population density.

 In fact, more than half of Oklahoma residents live in either the Oklahoma City or the Tulsa metropolitan areas.